i-moonlight/Air_Team/README.md

 Devops PlayGround

-this is a playground project for learning about how to implement devops in two simple client and server project. then practice deployment with ditributed caching, logging and monitoring capability in kubernete enviorment.
+this is a playground project for learning about how to implement devops in two simple client and server project. then practice deployment with ditributed caching, logging and monitoring capability in kubernetes enviorment.

 client app written in angular and server project by asp.net core.